Remzi1993/jquery-manager/README.md

 <img src="https://raw.githubusercontent.com/Remzi1993/wp-jquery-manager/master/assets/img/screenshot-2.jpg">

 ## Do you want to help with development?
-Use the following command to clone the repository:
+Use the following command to clone the repository:<br>
-`$ git clone git://github.com/Remzi1993/openssl-installer.git`
+`$ git clone git://github.com/Remzi1993/openssl-installer.git`<br>
 Working on some awesome feature?
 Create a new branch and when you're finished do a pull request.